Hierarchies

 good Christians to do as he did, vers.
 15. Let us

 therefore, as many as be perfect, be thus minded.
-But

 8

-because many disputes and differences as to opinionand practice might happen among them, he
+and practice might happen among them, he

 therefore lays down two Rules for them to govern